NyxxxysWX/My-Dotfiles-I-dont-own-all-assets-/README.md

 ***ENSURE YOU DOWNLOAD THE PIXEL CODE AND PIXEL CRAFT FONT FAMILY FROM JET BRAINS FONTS***

 ***I TAKE NO RESPONSIBILITY IF YOU BRICK YOUR PC!!***
+I think this is unlikely because I only used well known programs but anything can happen!